-On the ground floor, there are standard amenities and functional services for the upper residential portion of the building (e.g. move-in, garbage, lobby, mail-room, plus a fitness area facing Bank Street) combined with the non-residential uses of a Cafe or to be situated at the north section of the ground floor.
+On the ground floor, there are standard amenities and functional services for the upper residential portion of the building (e.g., move-in, garbage, lobby, mailroom).
+There will also be a publicly available café/bar and fitness centre situated at the north end of through the middle of the Bank Street frontage providing further amenities for the tenants and also to the larger area population.